aehwany/Battleship-Game/README.md

 player only loses his turn when he misses.

 Each player has 5 ships on his board.
-The ships and their lengths:
+The ship names and their lengths:

 Carrier:5 squares